goodreasonai/abbey/README.md

 ### Language Models (LMs)

 Language models are configured under `lms` in `settings.yml`.
 You can specify language models from any provider you wish to support, plus defaults that are used behind the scenes for things like quiz generation, summaries, and suggesting questions.
 You must have at least one LM for Abbey to work properly.
-Remember to configure the relevant provider settings as shown above under "Using Integrations".
+Remember to configure the relevant provider settings if needed as [shown above](#integration-specific-configuration).

 ```
 lms: